linobollansee/property-value-maximizer/README.md

       - How they were completed:
         - An R2 score of at least 0.75 on the train set and test set was measured.

-  - User Story 3.2: Individual Prediction Testing
+  - User Story 3.2: Individual Prediction Testing - Business Requirement 2
     - As a developer, I want to test individual data points against the model’s predictions so that I can determine the target variable based on my provided features.
       - Acceptance Criteria:
         - Individual data points must be tested against the model's predictions to determine the target variable.